 As with any switch to a new technology, there are obviously going to be costs associated.
-Both the hardware and subscription fees for ELDs are factors that need to be considered when finding an ELD solution.
+Both the hardware and subscription fees for ELDs are factors that need to be considered when finding an ELD solution provider.
 One option is to simply find the lowest-cost solution to ensure compliance.

 On the other hand, fleet-wide implementation of GPS tracking technology is also an excellent investment with a proven ability to increase profits.
 More and more fleets across North America are using the ELD mandate as an opportunity to find technology solutions that will help the business thrive in the short- and long- term.

-With a fleet tracking and management solution that compliments the required ELD, carriers and businesses in nearly every industry can find new efficiencies and opportunities that will turn the costs of ELD into an investment with real potential for return.
+With a fleet tracking and management solution that compliments the required ELD, carriers, owner-operators and businesses in nearly every industry can find new efficiencies and opportunities that will turn the costs of ELD into an investment with real potential for return.

 Titan GPS is a leading provider of both ELD and GPS tracking and fleet management solutions.
 By adding the GPS component, fleet operators open the door to a variety of features that are proven to help take businesses to a new level of efficient.